deshankodithuwakku/MyPortfolio/GITHUB_PAGES_SETUP.md

 - `basePath` - Uncomment and set if your repo name differs from your domain

 ### `.github/workflows/deploy.yml`
-- Automated deployment workflow
+- Automated deployment workflow using GitHub Pages Actions
-- Builds the app and deploys to `gh-pages` branch
+- Builds the app and deploys directly to GitHub Pages
 - Triggered on pushes to `main` branch
+- Uses the newer GitHub Pages deployment method

 ### `public/.nojekyll`
 - Tells GitHub Pages not to use Jekyll processing